ankitsingh03/technical-paper/README.md

 ## The Main Body
 ### REST
 REST stands for Representational State Transfer.
 Roy Fielding gives this term in 2000.
 First, let us understand what is REST what does it do?
 It is an architecture style for designing loosely coupled applications over HTTP.
 Nowadays, It is used in the development of web servers.
 REST provides you the high-level guidelines.
 It gives certain tricks to how things are done and it is up to you how you implement this.
-REST defines 6 architectural constraints that make any web service "a truly RESTful API".
+REST defines six architectural constraints that make any web service "a truly RESTful API".
 If we use this we will be able to make an efficient website.

-### Let's discuss all 6 Architectural Constraints one by one:
+### Let's Discuss All Six Architectural Constraints:

 ### Client-Server
 The client is something that does request to the server for resources and the server holds the resource that will give in the form of response to the client.
 This constraint says you should put client and server separately to make loosely coupled.
 It will give the ease of handling, both evolve independently and will move fast to new versions.
 If you put both things separated, the server doesn't need to see the UI thing, and as well as the frontend doesn't need to take care of the server.